-As an undergraduate sport management major, you'll emerge from the degree program with a well-rounded business education and the sport management skills essential in this rapidly growing field.
-Your coursework and field experience will expand your expertise in:
+As an undergraduate sport management major, you'll emerge from the degree program with a well-rounded business education and the sport management skills essential in the field.
+Your coursework and field experience will help you:

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your bachelor's degree in sport management at SNHU include: